 ☐ Successful students study a little every day instead of doing infrequent marathon sessions.

 ☐ Successful students are not in grammar denial.
-(Grammar 7--Thinking in English
+(Grammar 3—Thinking in English, Speaking Russian

 ☐ The pronunciation of six consonants changes when they represent the last sound in a word.
 This is sometimes done in English too.
 For example we pronounce “stepped” as “stept” rather than “stepp-ed”.
 The “d” is pronounced without vibrating the vocal cords so that it comes out like “t”.
 In Russian this occurs consistently.

 ☐ The word “thou” has died out of English, but the Russian equivalent is still very much alive.
 Complex social rules determine when you should address someone as “you” and when he is “thou”.
-(Grammar 3--Ты verses Вы)
+(Usage 1—Ты verses Вы)

 ☐ There is seldom a one-to-one correspondence between English and Russian words.
 You must learn the range of meaning of each Russian word and when it is appropriate to use it.
 If you make the mistake of assuming that each Russian word always means the some thing as a particular English word, you will frequently use them in ways which make no sense.
-(Grammar 8--Odd English, Vocabulary 7--Words Easily Confused, Phrasebook 6--Shackles of English, Usage 3—Translating the Word “For”)
+(Grammar 4—Odd English, Usage 2—Shackles of English, Usage 3—Translating the Word “For”)

 ☐ The Russian and English ways of talking about motion (going, coming, etc.) are completely incompatible.
 The meaning of English motion expressions is heavily depending on context.
 Do not ask your instructor how to translate English motion phrases.
 Instead learn the picture which each Russian motion expression paints in the listener's mind.